Don’t use a full Moon pass to skip this year’s Perseid meteor shower. Right here, right now, we’re going to help you make the most of it.

 If you'd like to record your meteor observations for personal use, download this blank form from the AMS.
 You can also contribute that data to the International Meteor Organization (IMO), which partners with the AMS, by first registering on the IMO website (it's free).
 Each meteor you see provides a nugget of useful scientific data to improve our understanding of the year's most popular shower.

-If you're utterly clouded out or otherwise unable to see the shower in person, astronomer Gianluca Masi will live stream the Perseids on August 10 starting at 1:00 UT (9 p.m.
-EDT, August 9) on his Virtual Telescope site.
+If you're utterly clouded out or otherwise unable to see the shower in person, astronomer Gianluca Masi will live stream the Perseids on August 10th starting at 01:00 UT (9 p.m.
+EDT, August 9th) on his Virtual Telescope site.
+Also, the Spanish language Sky-live.tv will broadcast the Perseids live from the island of Madeira and an observatory in the Canary Islands on August 13th starting at 01:00 UT (9 p.m.
+EDT, August 12th).

 I share your hope for clear skies — enjoy the show!